cole0228/ecommerce-website/products/bluedragons/dragon-blue4.md

 ---

 This is the *dragon of the Stars* it is said if you see this dragon then you will have good fortune.
+This one is also the smallest of the dragons.

 <a class="btn2" href="{{site.baseurl}}/cart/"> Buy Now</a>